 Microsoft Defender for Endpoint can detect all three of these with ease.

 As soon as a problem is identified, Microsoft Defender for Endpoint will block it and pause its use automatically.
-Problems are reported to the anti-malware and antivirus engine to protect other devices and their users.
+Problems are reported to the anti-malware and antivirus engines to protect other devices and their users.

 When Should You Get Microsoft Defender for Endpoint for Your Business Network?